-Recommended: ART 1141 or 1144

-Introduces the student to oil painting technique and history.
-The course

-• Course has a transquisite Duranquisites and listed on the course schedule and in the AD covers canvas preparation, basic color theory and visual theory, and approaches painting from both traditional realism and abstract imagery.
+(Meets MnTC Goal 6C) Recommended: ART 1141 or 1144 Introduces the student to oil painting technique and history.
+The course covers canvas preparation, basic color theory and visual theory, and approaches painting from both traditional realism and abstract imagery.
 Students study the style of several different artists and art movements and begin to develop their own painting style.
 Personal expression is an important aspect to this course in addition to the emphasis on technical learning and skill.
 Students will work in class and independently.
 (CR & CC fall; CR-spr)

-♦ Course has a prerequisite.
+• Course has a prerequisite.
 Prerequisites are listed on the course schedule and in the ARCC Catalog Course Descriptions pages.